Skip to main content

 About the Program

-Prospective Du Bois Scholars will apply to the program by selecting the project and faculty mentor they desire to work with during the summer.
-Scholars will receive dedicated hands-on mentorship and gain access to a rigorous research and learning environment that fosters intellectual growth and personal development.
-The program will conclude with a final presentation of their research to fellow scholars, faculty mentors and teams.
+Prospective Du Bois Scholars can apply to the program and select a research focus area that aligns with their current studies.
+Scholars will receive dedicated hands-on mentorship and gain access to rigorous research and a learning environment that fosters intellectual growth and personal development.
+The program will conclude with a final presentation of their research to fellow Scholars, faculty mentors and teams.

-Scholars will live in the Harvard residential community and participate in programming with scholars from the Harvard Summer Undergraduate Research Village (HSURV), creating relationships and experiences that will last a lifetime.
+Scholars will receive a stipend, live in the Harvard residential community and participate in programming with other students from HSURV, creating relationships and experiences that will last a lifetime.

-Read more about the Du Bois Scholars program and available projects below.
+Apply today and learn more about the Du Bois Scholars Program below.

 Overview